cloudevents/spec/cloudevents/formats/dds-format.md

 </struct>
 ```

-This format is defined in the io::cloudevents DDS module and is dependent on the following base types that are defined in that module:
+This format is defined in the io::cloudevents DDS module and is dependent on the following base types:

 ```xml
  <struct name="Headers" extensibility="mutable">